parthnan/IowaGamblingTask-Clustering/README.md

 The data contains the series data of upto a 100 card choices for each patient, and associated knowlegde on the presence of dysfunction.

 Through Clustering Analysis, the typical patterns for the frequency of choices of cards are output as below.Each column is for the data of a different study.
-The script provided takes
+The scripts provided processes only Steingrover's data(can be changed on the first few lines of code).

 ![alt text](https://raw.githubusercontent.com/parthnan/IowaGamblingTask-Clustering/master/eachstudy.png)